-Louisiana's 4,590,241 residents have limited sweepstakes casino access.
+Louisiana has limited sweepstakes casino access.
 SB 181 vetoed but may return.
 Pending legislation under consideration..
-Only operators that still accept Louisiana players are listed below, and availability can change by brand.
-Nearby legal states include Arkansas, Mississippi, Texas.
-Players must be 21+ to register and play where available.
+Only sites that still take Louisiana players are listed below.
+Access can change by brand.
+Nearby states with access include Arkansas, Mississippi, Texas.
+Players must be 21+ to play where allowed.

 Primary legal materials come first, operator availability evidence comes second, and any editorial conclusion is separated from the verified facts we could support at the last check.